 Surrounded by urban sprawl on all sides, the Wakodahatchee Wetlands are a nature lover’s paradise.
 The wetlands contain a boardwalk that weaves and winds around multiple ponds, where visitors can spot an array of exotic bird species, turtles, and alligators.

 The mile-long boardwalk’s various viewing platforms offer excellent vantage points for the wetlands’ breathtaking beauty.
 Please note that pets are not allowed on the boardwalk .

 The Pineapple Grove Arts District is a vibrant neighborhood in the heart of downtown Delray Beach.
 You’ll know you are there when you reach the picturesque arch and see Old School Square.

 Pineapple Grove is renowned for its charming architecture, eclectic art galleries, microbreweries, and cafes.
 Visitors can wander the streets and admire the colorful murals adorning the walls, browse through vintage shops, or enjoy an evening of live music.

-Shopping enthusiasts will love the one-of-a-kind boutiques that Delray Beach offers, with the latest fashions, home decor, artwork, and accessories.
+Shopping enthusiasts will love Delray’s one-of-a-kind boutiques with the latest fashions, home decor, artwork, and accessories.
 Check out Delray Beach’s Green Market every Saturday at Old School Square Park from 9 AM to 2 PM for a large variety of seasonal fruits, vegetables, and other food vendors.